 - Sourcing flexible work placements

 - unemployed for more than 12 months or economically inactive

-- living in Bristol, South Gloucestershire, Bath or North Somerset
+- living in Bristol, South Gloucestershire, BANES or North Somerset

 - evidence of legal right to work in the United Kingdom

 Read more about caring and employment in our help and advice section.